nazoadiego/tiny-habits/README.md

 - Clone this repo.
 - Make sure your NodeJS is at least v16 (`node --version`).
-- `npm i` to install dependencies.
+- `pnpm i` to install dependencies.
-- `npm run dev` to start compilation in watch mode.
+- `pnpm run dev` to start compilation in watch mode.

 ## Manually installing the plugin